DMackRus/OSRS-Flipping-Assistant/README.md

 - Ability to log items bought and quantities, as well as when sold to track how well flipping is going.

-- AI to learn trends to advise for buying and selling? (overkill but why not eh?)
+- AI to learn trends to advise for buying and selling? (overkill but why not?)